top of page

 The Hidden Cost of Informal Systems in a Growing Business

-Here is what makes informal systems particularly costly as a business grows.
+Here is what makes informal systems in a growing business particularly costly.

 When the business is small, informal systems work because the founder fills every gap.